cloudfoundry/summit-hands-on-labs/eu-2020/CF-for-K8s/README.md

 #### What it's doing

-- The script will install cf-cli, k14s tools (`ytt`, `kapp`), plus a few other helpful tools for the lab session.
+- The script will install cf-cli, Carvel tools (`ytt`, `kapp`), plus a few other helpful tools for the lab session.

 - The script also setups up your `kubeconfig` by connecting to an existing k8s cluster.